UR-DataScience/electric-book/book/text/chapter_07.md

 string object.

-This array includes the same sequence of characters that make up the value of the string object plus an additional terminating null-character ('0') at the end.
+This array includes the same sequence of characters that make up the value of the string object plus an additional terminating **null-character** (`0`) at the end.
 The pointer returned may be invalidated by further calls to other member functions that modify the object.

 **Parameters**: None